nus-cs2103-AY2324S2/ip/docs/README.md

 2. Download the latest [Sophia.jar](https://github.com/gauravuj/ip/releases/tag/A-Release) from here.

 3. Copy the file into a new folder.
+Make sure to name the folder in **one word**, for example `SophiaBot`, otherwise it may show error.

 4. Open a command terminal, cd into the folder you put the jar file in.
    Here's how to know the filepath ([Mac](https://www.digitaltrends.com/computing/how-to-find-and-copy-a-file-path-on-mac/) or [Win](https://www.sony.com/electronics/support/articles/00015251)).